Warner Books’ Purple Prose Gothic Lady

 No Gentle Love capitalized on the bodice ripper style of the 1970s.
 Indeed, her first three romances are unapologetic bodice rippers.
 They include continent-hopping, rape or attempted rape, extreme violence, and/or multiple sex partners.

-Rose of Rapture, her fourth novel, was about love during the English Wars of the Roses and still old-school in style.
-Moving forward, however, Brandewyne’s books would have a more Gothic tone, be they set in the American West or in Regency or Victorian-era England.
+Rose of Rapture, her fourth novel, was about love during the English Wars of the Roses and was still old-school in style.
+Moving forward, however, Brandewyne’s books would have a more Gothic tone, be they set in the American West, like Love, Cherish Me, or in Regency or Victorian-era England.

 1989’s secret-identity pirate romp, Desire in Disguise, was an exception to this, as it was a humorous deviation from her usual dark-themed works.
 Upon a Moon-Dark Moor and Across a Starlit Sea were the first two novels of her unfinished Highclyffe Hall trilogy.
 Unfortunately, the last book of the planned series, Beneath a Sun-Gold Sky, was never released.

 Upon a Moon-Dark Moor opted for (IMO) the horrible decision to use a step-back cover.
-Why did they want to hide that beautiful red dress Maggie Chandler wore?
-Wisely, the publishers rethought this design and returned to the previous style for a few more books.
+Why did they want to hide that beautiful red dress heroine Maggie Chandler wore?
+Wisely, the publishers at Warner Books rethought this design and returned to the previous style for a few more books.

 Gregg Gulbronson would illustrate the other non-Elaine cover, Desperado.